-- A. Incite, or try to incite by word, or sign, or demonstration either opponents and/or spectators. - B. Use language that in any manner refers to or reflects upon opposing players, the umpires, players, or spectators.
+A. Incite, or try to incite by word, or sign, or demonstration either opponents and/or spectators.

+B. Use language that in any manner refers to or reflects upon opposing players, the umpires, players, or spectators.
 NOTE: Use of profane or abusive language or taunting will not be tolerated.

 EFFECT Sec.
 10 A-B. Players violating sections A or B above can be ejected from the game without warning.
-Immediate ejection for any use of the "F" word or "G.D.".

-- C. Argue balls and strikes calls. - D. Be outside the vicinity of the designated dugout (bench) area if not a batter, base runner, on deck batter, or in the coaches' boxes, or one of the ten players on defense. - E. Commit any act that could be considered unsportsmanlike conduct. - F. Carelessly throw a bat.
+C. Argue balls and strikes calls.

+D. Be outside of the vicinity of the coaches boxes or the designated dugout (bench) area if not a batter, base runner, on-deck batter, or one of the ten players on defense.

+- E. Commit any act that could be considered unsportsmanlike conduct. - F. Carelessly throw a bat.